HL7/cql/input/pages/04-logicalspecification.md

 The static type of the low bound determines the type of the interval, and the high bound must be of the same type.

-If the low bound of the interval is null and open, the low bound of the interval is interpreted as unknown and represented as an uncertainty from the minimum value for the point type to the high boundary (inclusive); computations involving the low boundary may result in null.
+If the low bound of the interval is null and open, the low bound of the interval is interpreted as unknown and represented as an uncertainty from the minimum value for the point type to the high bound (see below); computations involving the low bound may result in null.

-If the low bound of the interval is null and closed, the interval is interpreted to start at the minimum value of the point type, and computations involving the low boundary will be performed with that value.
+If the low bound of the interval is null and closed, the interval is interpreted to start at the minimum value for the point type, and computations involving the low bound will be performed with that value.

-If the high bound of the interval is null and open, the high bound of the interval is unknown and represented as an uncertainty from the low boundary (inclusive) to the maximum value for the point type; computations involving the high boundary may result in null.
+If the high bound of the interval is null and open, the high bound of the interval is interpreted as unknown and represented as an uncertainty from the low bound (see above) to the maximum value for the point type; computations involving the high bound may result in null.

-If the high bound of the interval is null and closed, the interval is interpreted to end at the maximum value of the point type, and computations involving the high boundary will be performed with that interpretation.
+If the high bound of the interval is null and closed, the interval is interpreted to end at the maximum value for the point type, and computations involving the high bound will be performed with that interpretation.

 {: #after-1}
 #### After